 AuD - Doctor of Audiology

-Minimum requirements for application to CSD graduate programs:
+Minimum requirements for application to the AuD graduate program:

 - Hold a bachelor's degree from a regionally accredited institution or a recognized institution in another country whose requirements for the bachelor's degree are substantially equivalent to a U.S. bachelor's degree.

-- Minimum grade requirements: 2.750 overall GPA and 3.000 (MA & AuD); 3.500 (PhD) GPA in the last 60 semester credit hours.
+- Minimum grade requirements: 2.750 overall GPA and 3.000 GPA in the last 60 semester credit hours.
 Receive a grade that generates at least 2.000 credit points per credit hour in all prerequisite courses.

 - Three letters of recommendation.